-Why is knowledge management governance important?
+Why is a knowledge management plan so important?

 Knowledge management governance is like the referee in a football game, making sure all the players follow the rules so you can actually score some points.